 Branch of an Overseas Registered Company

-- Full address of place of business in Kenya.
+- Full address of the place of business in Kenya.

-The Registrar issue a Certificate of company Registration in kenya.
-Companies that may want to have representative or liaison offices are required to register using the above process.
+The Registrar issue a Certificate of Company Registration in Kenya.
+Companies that want representative or liaison offices are required to register using the above process.

-- A partnership is restricted to a maximum of 20 persons, each of whom is jointly and separately liable for all debts incurred.
-If these numbers are exceeded, the partnership must be registered under the Companies Act.
+- A partnership is restricted to a maximum of 20 persons, each jointly and separately liable for all debts incurred.
+The partnership must be registered under the Companies Act if these numbers are exceeded.

-- A partnership may be formed by any kind of agreement.
+- Any agreement may form a partnership.
 This need not be formal but is usually in writing.
-If the partnership does not trade under the names of the partners, the business names to be used by the partnership must be registered under the Registration of the Business Names Act, Chapter 499 of the Laws of Kenya.
+If the partnership does not trade under the partners’ names, the business names to be used by the partnership must be registered under the Registration of the Business Names Act, Chapter 499 of the Laws of Kenya.

 Limited Liability Partnership

 - A Limited Liability Partnership (LLP) may be formed under the Limited Liability Partnership Act, 2011.
-A natural person or a body corporate may be a partner in an LLP.
-In addition, the LLP must have a manager who must be resident in Kenya.
+A natural person or a corporate body may be a partner in an LLP.
+In addition, the LLP must have a manager who must be a resident of Kenya.

 A sole proprietor is personally liable for all debts incurred.

-The proprietor is required to file the Statement of Particulars form with the Registrar of Companies Where a proprietor does not trade under his personal names, the business names used by the proprietor have to be registered under the Registration of Business Names Act.
+The proprietor must file the Statement of Particulars form with the Registrar of Companies.
+Where a proprietor does not trade under his name, the business names used by the proprietor must be registered under the Registration of Business Names Act.
 The Registrar will then issue a Certificate of Registration.

-For a successful company registration in kenya, an investor is required to be in constant contact with professionals.
-The investor must be correctly informed about the specificities of local business environment.
-It ranges from taxation matter, business venues, business registration processes and the many requirements for compliance with the Kenyan law.
+For successful company registration services in Kenya, an investor is required to be in constant contact with professionals.
+The investor must be correctly informed about the specificities of the local business environment.
+It ranges from taxation matters, business venues, business registration processes, and the many requirements for compliance with Kenyan law.

-Accessing valid information from the Registrar of Companies can sometimes be a challenge since the business environment and its legal framework are regularly updated.
-Therefore, business successful registration is not only about submitting an application file.
-It is more about receiving valuable insights from your partner locally that will help you to implement your strategy without a hitch.
-It is only this way that you will enable your business structure to start off successfully.
+Accessing valid information from the Registrar of Companies can sometimes be challenging since the business environment and its legal framework are regularly updated.
+Therefore, successful business registration is not only about submitting an application file.
+It is more about receiving valuable insights from your local partner to help you implement your strategy without a hitch.
+This way, you will enable your business structure to start successfully.

-Once your company is duly registered in Kenya, then you can apply for a Tax Identification Number in order to start your payroll with the recruitment of local employees and expatriate staff.
+Once your Company is duly registered in Kenya, you can apply for a Tax Identification Number to start your payroll by recruiting local employees and expatriate staff.